Facts about Acupuncture and Oriental Medicine.

 Herbal medicine is an integral part of Oriental Medicine —the backbone of Traditional Chinese Medicine.
 Herbal medicine in particular is very well accepted in the West, and a large number of Western pharmaceutical drugs (i.e. aspirin, coumadin, ephedrine, digitalis, levodopa, irinothecan, etoposide, vincristine, taxol, etc.) derive directly from herbs or were first discovered in herbs and are now made synthetically or mass produced.

-are being used since ancient times by millions of people, but still lack modern clinical studies.
+Herbal remedies are often used as alternative for conditions that don't respond well to conventional treatments or as complimentary to enhance the effectiveness of Western medicine.
+Many herbs have been extensively researched and proven safe and beneficial, while others are being used since ancient times by millions of people, but still lack modern clinical studies.
 Besides using time-tested traditional herbal remedies, one should strive to use evidence-based herbal products, especially for the more serious health conditions, such as cancer, rheumatoid, lupus, Crohn's, etc.

 If a person is diagnosed with an incurable illness, can he or she still be treated successfully using Traditional Chinese Medicine?